 Agri-ProFocus Learning Network

 The toolkit provides an overview of material available on gender and value chains.
-The tools are selected from manuals produced by USAID, SNV, GIZ, ILO, KIT, Oxfam and other organisations and build on knowledge consolidated in the Agri-ProFocus Gender in Value Chains’ network.
+The tools are selected from manuals produced by USAID, SNV, GIZ, ILO, CARE and other organizations in the Agri-ProFocus ‘Gender in Value Chains’ network.
 Most resources can be found on the World Wide Web; links can be found on the resources page of the online version of the toolkit.

 It is the responsibility of the practitioner to adjust the tools to his or her specific situation.

 The toolkit strives to be a low-threshold portal for the value chain practitioner.
 We believe in the concept of ‘open knowledge’.
 We want to make tools not only ‘available’ and ‘accessible’ but also ‘adjustable’.
 Therefore, we encourage you to use and adjust the tools and to share your experiences and adjustments with us.
 We are also interested in other tools you may consider useful.
 Experiences can be shared via the online platform of the Agri-ProFocus Learning network on Gender in Value Chains.

 In return, Agri-ProFocus would like to be mentioned as source for the material, so that others can also join our growing network.

 The content of this Toolkit has been developed by Angelica Senders of Fair & Sustainable Advisory Services, Anna Lentink of Triodos Facet, Mieke Vanderschaeghe, independent consultant, and Jacqueline Terrillon, coach of the gender in value chains coaching track of Agri-ProFocus in Uganda with support of Roel Snelder of Agri-ProFocus Netherlands